Julián Calero: Career

-Born in Madrid, Calero represented AD Parla, CF Fuenlabrada, CA Pinto, Valdemoro CF, RSD Alcalá and CD Coslada as a player.
-He began his manager career with the former's youth setup, and moved to Atlético Madrid in 2003.
+Born in Madrid, Calero represented Parla, Fuenlabrada, Atlético Pinto, Valdemoro, Alcalá and Coslada as a player.
+He began his manager career with the former's youth setup, and moved to Atlético Madrid in 2003..

+Calero combined his coaching with a job as a police officer.
+On 11 March 2004, he was on duty at Atocha Station and was one of the first police officers to respond to the 2004 Madrid train bombings.
+In 2025, he spoke publicly about the psychological impact this had on him.

 In 2005, Calero was appointed Míchel's assistant at Segunda División B side Rayo Vallecano.
-After the manager's departure to Real Madrid, he left Rayo and was named manager of Los Blancos' youth categories; he also was in the staff of the reserves, behind Juan Carlos Mandiá and Julen Lopetegui.
+After the manager's departure to Real Madrid, he left Rayo and was named manager of Los Blancos youth categories; he also was in the staff of the reserves, behind Juan Carlos Mandiá and Julen Lopetegui.

-In October 2009, Calero replaced Juanvi Peinado at the helm of Fútbol Alcobendas Sport in Tercera División.
+In October 2009, Calero replaced Juanvi Peinado at the helm of Alcobendas Sport in the Tercera División.
 He left the club the following May, being replaced by Alfredo Santaelena, and in October he was named at the helm of former club Parla.

-Calero moved abroad for the first time in his career in May 2011, being appointed assistant of Dmitri Cheryshev at Russian Premier League side FC Volga Nizhny Novgorod.
-He subsequently returned for another spell at Parla before being appointed in charge of AD Alcorcón B on 26 December 2012.
+Calero moved abroad for the first time in his career in May 2011, being appointed assistant to Dmitri Cheryshev at Russian Premier League side Volga Nizhny Novgorod.
+He subsequently returned for another spell at Parla before being appointed in charge of Alcorcón B on 26 December 2012.

-In 2013, Calero acted as Luis Milla's second at Al Jazira Club.
+In 2013, Calero served as Luis Milla's assistant at Al Jazira.
 On 24 March of the following year, he was appointed manager of another club he represented as a player, Atlético Pinto.

-Calero was appointed assistant of FC Porto on 7 May 2014, behind Lopetegui.
+Calero was appointed assistant of Porto on 7 May 2014, behind Lopetegui.
 On 15 June 2016, he joined Fernando Hierro's staff at Real Oviedo.

-On 3 July 2017, Calero was appointed manager of CDA Navalcarnero in the third division.
+On 3 July 2017, Calero was appointed manager of Navalcarnero in the third division.
 He led the club to a sixth position during the campaign, finishing two points shy of the play-offs.

 Calero joined Hierro's staff at the Spain national team on 13 June 2018, being named his assistant.
-On 1 July of the following year, he took over CF Rayo Majadahonda, freshly relegated from Segunda División, but was dismissed on 3 March 2020, as the club were six points off the play-offs.
+On 1 July of the following year, he took over Rayo Majadahonda, freshly relegated from Segunda División, but was dismissed on 3 March 2020, as the club were six points off the play-offs.

-On 30 June 2020, Calero was named manager of fellow third level side Burgos CF, and led the side back to Segunda División after 19 years.
+On 30 June 2020, Calero was named manager of fellow third level side Burgos, and led the side back to Segunda División after 19 years.
 He made his professional level debut as a player or manager on 15 August 2021 in a 1–0 loss at Sporting de Gijón.

+On 17 May 2023, after leading the club to two consecutive eleventh-place finishes, Calero announced he would departure Burgos at the end of the season.
+On 25 September, he replaced Víctor Sánchez at the helm of Cartagena also in the second division.

+On 6 June 2024, after avoiding relegation with the Efesé, Calero announced his departure from the club, and two days later, he took over at fellow second division side Levante.